bluebbberry/MyceliumWebServer/README.md

 - A Knowledge Base (in this case Jena Fuseki), which stores the fungus' knowledge and its trained model

 ![fungus-architecture.png](docs/fungus-architecture.png)

-A demo of browsing a mycelium web with two fungi can be seen [here](https://makertube.net/w/doRDfT2ZibYaF9F7EiGCoK).

 # What is the MyceliumWeb?